A Guide to Smart Meters

 There are both pros and cons of a smart meter, but let’s start with the pros.
 There are a whole host of benefits to having a new smart meter for your energy readings, including:

-- Knowing how much energy you’re using and how much it costs - reading your smart meter in-home display will show your energy use in pounds and pence, as well as units of energy.
+• You’ll know how much energy you’re using and how much it costsreading your smart meter in-home display will show your energy use in pounds and pence, as well as units of energy.

-- You can take immediate steps to reduce your consumption and bills - it’s easy to tell if something in your home is using a lot of energy, which means you can work out how to reduce your emissions and be greener.
+• You can take immediate steps to reduce your consumption and bills – it’s easy to tell if something in your home is using a lot of energy, which means you can work out how to reduce your emissions and save money.

-- There’ll be no estimated bills or meter readings - you’ll only pay for what you use, and you won’t have to take meter readings anymore.
+• There’ll be no estimated bills or meter readings – you’ll only pay for what you use and you won’t have to take meter readings anymore.
+It could also make budgeting easier.

-- Prepayment customers will get additional benefits - your balance will be displayed on your in-home display and you can top-up online.
+• It’s also easier for prepayment customers to top up – the balance will be displayed on your in-home display and you can top-up online at any time, night or day.
 There’s also the potential for auto top-up, so you won’t have to worry about running out of credit.

 Is there a downside to having a smart meter?